RandintN/Products/README.md

-Application for AB InBev tech challenge
+Application for a tech challenge

 **Used technologies**